Roundnet: Rules

-The bouncing ball has a 12-inch circumference (approximately 3.8-inch diameter).
+The bouncing ball has a 12-inch circumference with a diameter of approximately 3.8-inches.

 Setup

 Materials needed for roundnet include a trampoline-like net, and a small ball with a 12-inch circumference.
-Players line up in a square around the net with their partner to one side, and a member of the opposing team on the other.
+For 2v2 games, players line up in a square around the net with their partner to one side, and a member of the opposing team on the other.
 Each partner is ninety degrees away from the next player.
 Before the point starts, players will always be across the net from an opponent and next to their teammate.
+For 3v3 games, players line up in a hexagon shape around the net with players from each team alternative positions, so that each team starts in a triangle formation and each player is directly across and flanked on either side from the opposing team.
+Thus, each player is 60 degrees away from the next player and 120 degrees away from their teammates.
+This triangle formation is held until the ball is served.

 Each point begins with a serve, usually done by the team who won the previous point.
-To determine who serves first in the match, teams will play a game of rock paper scissors with the winner of the rock paper scissors game receiving the option to serve first or receive first.
-During the serve, all players who are not receiving the serve have to line up in their designated positions outside of 6 feet from their section of the rim.
+To determine who serves first in the match, teams will participate in a game of rock paper scissors, a coin flip or an odd/even call.
+The winning team receives the option to serve first or receive first.
+During the serve, all players who are not receiving the serve have to line up in their designated positions outside of 7 feet from their section of the rim (8.5 feet from the center of the net).
 The returner can stand wherever they want prior to the serve.

-Once the ball is served, all players on both teams can move wherever they may like.
+Once the ball is struck, all players on both teams can move wherever they may like.
 After the ball is served, the possession is assumed by the returning team.
 Once the ball is hit and returned by the non-serving team and hits the net, the possession is flipped.
 This continues throughout the point, as possession changes whenever the ball hits the net.
 During each possession, teams have three hits but do not have to use all of their hits.

-To account for harsh sunlight, wind, or any other condition outside of the game; players will rotate serving positions ninety degrees every five points.
+To account for harsh sunlight, wind, or any other condition outside of the game, players will rotate serving positions ninety degrees every five points.
 Only a maximum of three touches are permitted.